 If I had a profile in another Harvard University online directory platform, what happened to that information?

 If you created a profile in another Harvard University directory, that information was brought directly into HLS Amicus.
 We recognize that Alumni have different privacy fields for different groups of people, for example, you may choose to display something to the HLS Alumni community that you do not wish to share to the Harvard Alumni community.
 Because of this we did not bring any privacy settings from your Harvard Alumni Association (HAA) profile into your HLS Amicus profile.
 Please login to Amicus to change your settings.
 Please note that not all of the fields in the HAA directory are law specific and may not be an exact match with fields in Amicus.
 Please check your Amicus profile to ensure the information is still accurate.
-Any updates you make to Amicus will feed back to the Harvard University directory within 3 business days except for information you’ve indicated you’d like to remain private.

 What types of searches can I perform?